dmbarbour/glas/glas-src/language-g0/README.md

 * *log:Message* - same as language modules.
 Message is assumed to be a record value.
 Compiler may implicitly add some metadata about location.
 * *load:Ref* - as language modules, but extended with references to the current dictionary.
  * *dict* - return a dictionary value that includes words defined earlier in file.
 Excludes any words that are defined later within the file (i.e. words implicitly imported via 'open' are deleted if defined later).
- * *dict:Path* - equivalent to 'load:dict' effect followed by 'get' on Path.
+ * *dict:Path* - equivalent to 'load:dict' effect followed by 'get' on bitstring Path (usually a word).
 This can theoretically simplify incremental computing and precise dependency tracking compared to 'load:dict'.

 These effects may be extended by the compiler, e.g. introduce [compiler directives](https://en.wikipedia.org/wiki/Directive_%28programming%29) to manage warnings, guide optimizations, tune static analysis, or manage quotas.